 The Verdict: Which Should You Choose?

-Neither choice is wrong.
-Mesh is not a compromise — it's the right choice for a large portion of homeowners.
-Glass is not extravagant — for the right home and the right budget, it's a genuine investment.
-The decision comes down to your priorities.
+No single option is objectively best.
+Mesh is not a compromise — it's the right choice for many homeowners.
+Glass is not extravagant — for the right home and budget, it's a genuine investment.
+The question is which fits your priorities.

 If you want a permanent fence that looks better than mesh but costs significantly less than glass, aluminum is worth a look.
 It runs $22–$48/ft installed, lasts 20–30 years, and is available in dozens of styles.
 Our aluminum fence guide covers the full details.